Garapan, Saipan

-Garapan (Old Japanese name: 柄帆町, Garapan-chō) is the largest village and the center of the tourism industry on the island of Saipan, which is a part of the Commonwealth of the Northern Mariana Islands (CNMI).
+Garapan (柄帆町) is the largest village and the center of the tourism industry on the island of Saipan, which is a part of the Commonwealth of the Northern Mariana Islands (CNMI).
 Garapan, as a census-designated place, has an area of 1.2 km2 and a population of 3,096 (census of population, 2020).

 Description

 Garapan is located on Saipan's west coast and is home to the majority of the island's major hotels and the American Memorial Park, which honors American soldiers who died during the Battle of Saipan.
 Micro Beach, one of Saipan's more famous beaches, sits adjacent to the American Memorial Park and has turquoise waters with a fine white, sandy shore.

 Numerous shops, restaurants, and one of the CNMI's largest elementary schools, Garapan Elementary School, is located here.
 A popular tourist attraction, Paseo De Marianas (historically known as "Hotel Street"), is also located in Garapan.

 One of the several churches on the island, Kristo Rai Church, is located in Garapan, just north of the Horiguchi Building.